 Disclose reasons for each transfer into and out of Level 3.
 (Generally due to change in observability of inputs.
 Give reasons for the changes.
 Transfers with similar reasons can be grouped.)

-If the fund has either Settlements or Issuances, columns need to be added to the above table for each of these items
+If the fund has Issues, a column needs to be added to the above table for each of these items.